 treetree is often talked about like a family.
 Sometimes when we are making decisions that impact the benefits for our team or the service for our clients, I run the decision through that filter: how would this be different or the same if I were making a decision for my family?

-I did just that regarding our parental leave policy and the answer was simple: if I were making this decision for my family, I would want 12 weeks leave with 100% pay.
+I did just that regarding our parental leave policy and the answer was simple: if I were making this decision for my family, I would want 12 weeks of leave with 100% pay.
 I would want it for both moms and dads.
 I would give it for birth or adoption.
-Because that’s the right thing to do for our business.
+Because that’s the right thing to do.

 I personally experienced our former policy on two maternity leaves.
 It was comparable to other businesses.
 Generous, even.
 But it did not feel as generous as it could be.
 As generous as it should be for our treetree family.
 So, effective immediately, we’ll be instituting this new parental leave policy.
 Just because we’re a small business doesn’t mean our benefits should be small; let’s stretch wherever we can with the resources we have, for as long as we are able.